rueedlinger/machine-learning-snippets/README.md

 ```

 ### Run the Notebook
+You can start `jupyter-lab` to playadround withe the Juypter notebooks.

 ```bash
 pipenv run jupyter-lab
 ```

 ### Run the Tests

-To test the notebooks this project use [nbval](https://github.com/computationalmodelling/nbval) a py.test plugin for validating Jupyter notebooks.
+To test the notebooks this project uses [nbval](https://github.com/computationalmodelling/nbval), which is a `py.test` plugin for validating Jupyter notebooks.

 This will check all Jupyter notebooks for errors.